Marcel Hilßner

-Marcel Hilßner (born 30 January 1995) is a German professional footballer who plays as a winger.
-He is currently a free agent after being released by Coventry City.
+Marcel Hilßner (born 30 January 1995) is a German professional footballer who plays as a winger for FC Verden 04.
 He is a former German youth international having represented his nation from U16 to U19 level between 2010 and 2013.

 Club career

 Werder Bremen

 Hilßner spent his formative years at FC Sachsen Leipzig before being signed by Werder Bremen in 2009.
 Having impressed at youth level from then on, he was awarded a year extension on a senior contract with the club on 8 June 2015.
 Hilßner made his senior debut for Bremen on 26 September in a 3–0 loss to Bayer Leverkusen, being brought on by manager Viktor Skripnik as a second-half substitute for Levin Öztunalı; it was the only senior appearance he made for the club before joining Dynamo Dresden in 2016.
 In his last match with Werder Bremen's reserve team, he scored twice in a 2–1 win over VfR Aalen which secured the side's survival in 3.
 Liga.